kanennn/woodwyynn/_posts/2024-08-04-cozy-color-palettes.md

 _i'm pretty sure there's actually no real reason for that last one besides america and marketing_

-Whether you believe humans evolved independently, were created mystically, or both; you can ackknowledge that human eysesight was not developed at random and without purpose.
+Whether you believe humans evolved independently, were created mystically, or both; you can acknowledge that human eyesight was not developed at random and without purpose.

-I believe every color we are able to see is relavent to the human experience for some reason.
+I believe every color we are able to see is relevant to the human experience for some reason.

 **Red**, _being the color of intense life, and intense death:_ blood\
 **Green**, _being the common frequency of plant life:_ chlorophyll\